Coronavirus: Infected Auckland woman says her husband also has it, bringing NZ cases to four

 Asked whether parents had kept kids home from the two schools yesterday, Ministry of Education deputy secretary Katrina Casey said: "We are aware that both schools experienced more student absences than is usual for this time of the year but we know they are following our normal procedures for responding to unexplained absences."

+"I assume he would have been notified being the person that submitted the test, so unbeknownst to me and anybody else at the clinic he left, and was asked to self isolate."

+It meant the doctor worked all day Tuesday and part of Wednesday after being exposed.

-The country will officially learn today if the husband is the fourth confirmed case of coronavirus after the major development yesterday that person-to-person transmission has begun to occur within New Zealand.
+The country will officially learn today if the woman's husband is the fourth confirmed case of coronavirus after the major development yesterday that person-to-person transmission had begun to occur within New Zealand.

 The third confirmed case of Covid-19 was an Auckland man in his 40s who had not been travelling overseas.